-The question of confidence in the multi-model mean precipitation changes remains.
+The question of confidence in the multimodel mean precipitation changes remains.
 A number of criteria are considered to illustrate the sensitivity of the results to how one determines confidence.
+If confidence cannot be established at a location, the assumption is that the mean precipitation change cannot be determined, and no change is imposed on the characteristics of the twentieth-century time series for use in calculating twenty-first-century risk

+FIG. 12.
+Risk of deficient precipitation, defined as the 30th percentile of the observed twentieth-century distribution, during El Niño conditions for DJF (a) during the period 1959-2001; (b) during 2071-2100, based on (left) the multimodel mean (MMM) and (right) the difference [(b), left] - (a); (c) similar to (b) but only considering MMM when 7 of the 9 models agree in sign; (d) similar to (b) but only considering MMM when that value exceeds the standard deviation of the 9 models at that point; (e) similar to (b) but only considering the 4 models deemed to have realistic ENSO variability according to van Oldenborgh et al. (2005b) and additionally requiring that 3 of the 4 models agree in sign of the precipitation change.
+White areas in (a) and left-hand panels indicate twentieth-century mean precipitation is less than 30 mm for the season.
+Additional white areas in right-hand panels indicate low confidence in precipitation change or effectively no ability to predict change in El Niño-related drought risk there.

-If confidence cannot be established at a location, the assumption is that the mean precipitation change cannot be determined, and no change is imposed on the characteristics of the 20th century timeseries for use in calculating 21st century risk probabilities.
-In those cases, the drought risk probabilities remain unchanged in the left hand panels compared to Figs. 12a and 13a, and the grid box is masked out in the maps of change in risk (e.g. Figs. 12c-e and 13c-e, right hand side).
-The first case uses the multi-model mean as is (Figs. 12b and 13b), assuming all models are equally plausible and considers the multi-model average as the best guess for the change.
-The second case considers model agreement (Figs. 12c and 13c), assuming that if the majority of the models agree in their sign of the change, the multi-model mean change is more reliable.
+probabilities.
+In those cases, the drought risk probabilities remain unchanged in the left-hand panels compared to Figs. 12a and 13a, and the grid box is masked out in the maps of change in risk (e.g., Figs. 12c-e and 13c-e, right-hand side).
+The first case uses the multimodel mean as is (Figs. 12b and 13b), assuming all models are equally plausible, and considers the multimodel average as the best guess for the change.
+The second case considers model agreement (Figs. 12c and

+13c), assuming that, if the majority of the models agree in their sign of the change, the multimodel mean change is more reliable.
 Agreement among 80% of the models (or 7 out of 9) is required, following similar analyses in the IPCC AR4.
-The third case more stringently requires that the multi-model mean must exceed the spread of the models (Figs. 12d and 13d), estimated by the standard deviation of the 9 model values.
-The final case includes only those models with realistic ENSO variability (ECHAM5, GFDL2.0, GFDL2.1, HADCM3) according to van Oldenbourg et al. (2005a).
+The third case more stringently requires that the multimodel mean must exceed the spread of the models (Figs. 12d and 13d) estimated by the standard deviation of the 9 model values.
+The final case includes only those models with realistic ENSO variability

+FIG. 13.
+As in Fig. 12, but for JJA.

+(ECHAM5, GFDL 2.0, GFDL 2.1, HadCM3) according to van Oldenborgh et al. (2005b).
 In this final case, it is further required that at least 3 of the 4 models share the same sign of precipitation change.